Top Machine Vision Considerations for Disassembly Applications

 8:18

-Who disassembles?
+Who Disassembles?

 When we think of manufacturing it is intuitive to think of building things up in stages towards a final finished product.
 But within the world of building things, it is also necessary to ‘un-build things.
 This can be for several reasons including: